Sharon Duggal

-Sharon has an MPhil in Creative Writing (University of Sussex) and teaches workshops and courses for organisations including the Arvon Foundation, West Dean College, New Writing South, New Writing North, Spread the Word and others.
-She is a current Royal Literary Fund (RLF) Fellow at the University of Brighton.
+Sharon has an MPhil, Creative Writing (University of Sussex) and teaches workshops and courses for organisations including the Arvon Foundation, Jericho Writers, New Writing South, New Writing North, Spread the Word and others.
+She is a Royal Literary Fund (RLF) Fellow, and Subject Leader – Creative Writing at West Dean College of Arts and Conservation.
+She is also one half of the Ruben and Sharon Show, the UK’s only regular radio show with a mum and son presenter team, playing out on Radio Reverb.

 Should We Fall Behind: